-So far, we have tested the catalytic activity of CARs from 5 of the 6 candidates on glycolate.
-K. albida CAR is by far the most promising candidate and can catalyze the reduction of benzoate and glycoate.
+Based on the activity assays, CAR from M. avium is by far the most promising candidate and can catalyze the reduction of both benzoate and glycoate.
+This invigorates its use in a biocatalytic pathway for the generation of ethylene glycol.
 As far as we know, it is also the first CAR to have been reported from this strain.